acm-uic/student-task-manager-sig-mobile-dev/README.md

-# SIG-Mobile-Development
-The central coding hub for SIG Mobile Development.
+# Welcome to SIG Mobile Development!